Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 ## Requirements
-  - You will require an Apple Mac to run this, or a hackintosh.
+  - You will require an Apple Mac to run this, or a Hackintosh.
 VMs have mixed results and your mileage may vary, try it at your own risk.
-  - This guide was written for 64bit macOS 10.15+.
+  - This guide was written for 64-bit macOS 10.15+.
 Compatibility with older versions may not be guaranteed.
   - Make sure to have some free time and patience :)
+  - This guide does not work on Apple Silicon CPUs.
+You have to compile everything locally (you may even have to manually code in support for your CPU, as precompiled binaries are for Intel CPUs), which... may get difficult.

 ### Step 0: [Brew](https://brew.sh/)
 Lets start simple, get yourself brew installed, you can find the instructions on [their website](https://brew.sh/).
-Run the command and let it finish, it will ask you to install XCode Command Line Tools, just let it install everything.
+Run the command and let it finish, it will ask you to install Xcode Command Line Tools, just let it install everything.

 TLDR:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-With homebrew installed, we will start getting ourselves some of the dependencies:
+With Homebrew installed, we will start getting ourselves some of the dependencies:
 ```
 brew install automake autoconf pkg-config libtool libusb poetry
 ```